mouseless/baked/unreleased.md

 - Dynamic routing is now supported and can be used when;
   - navigating through pages
   - fetching data from backend
+- Two new page generator functions are implemented
+  - `Type<TDomainType, TPageSchema>()`: Renders given domain type as a page using given page schema
+  - `Method<TDomainType, TPageSchema>(methodName:)`: Renders given domain method
+    as a page using given page schema
 - `Bake` now executes given `Action` defined in `ComponentDescriptor` implementations upon model change or `submit` event
 - `Button` component is now added